PatMitchell-Tech/Homelab-and-Automation-scripts/README.md

 <br> <br>
 I found that as much as I liked arch I preferred operating systems such as Debian or Fedora for running servers due to their stability.
 The first ever piece of hardware that I used exclusively for setting up services was my raspberry pi 4 which I received the christmas of 2023.
 <br> <br>
+I ended up using my raspberry pi 4 for quite a few projects such as my honeypot analysis project in my emerging technologies course.
+I also used in my capstone project for storing and distributing malware to targeted virtual machines.